 My Love Affair

-I like my coffee strong and black.
-I even prefer a stronger coffee than Hubby, who is a Green Beret.
+I like my coffee strong.
+I even prefer it stronger than Hubby, who is a Green Beret.
 And those boys KNOW how to put down some coffee!
-The stronger, the thicker, the sludgier the coffee, the better.
+The stronger, the thicker, the sludgier, the better.
 It’s a love affair.
 And it’s all over my Instagram account!

 Would I prefer a week without coffee or a week without my husband?
 A week without coffee or a week without money?
 A week without coffee or a week without the internet?
 Hands down, coffee will win.
 Every time.
 Yet, somehow, coffee addicts are “cool” and “normal” unlike other additions like alcohol, drugs, or gambling.
 It’s still an addition.
 And it’s mine.
 I claim it.
 I own it.
 I love my coffee.